 Where we store your personal data

-Your data is securely held electronically and will not be stored in a country outside the UK.
+Your data is securely held electronically.
 All paper records containing your personal information will be held securely in our filing systems.

 We make sure we do not keep your details for any longer than is necessary and when we no longer have a need to keep your details, we will delete or destroy your details securely.
 For further information on our policy for retaining personal information, you can request to see our retention guidelines.

 We may share your information with other teams within the Council such as Benefits, Sundry Income, Electoral Services, Finance, Planning or Environmental Health in order to provide our services, carry out our public tasks, to keep our records up to date, for law enforcement and to protect public interests.